rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/testnet-network.md

 - RSKj
   - Local instance of the RSKj blockchain described below
 - RNS
-  - Used as an alternative to content hashes, similar to ens but for rsk domains.
+  - Used as an alternative to content hashes, similar to ENS but for RSK domains.

 ### Download Swarm
 - Get the latest release of Swarm [here](https://swarm.ethereum.org/downloads) (any release above 0.5.5, checksum: 0f3debd195b01505e59d246515dd57b5).
 Note: edge binaries are only available for Linux.